 The grid also conveyed a network of mutual and specialist support.
 It neatly housed a series of interchangeable icons illustrating different service areas, from wellbeing and relationships to housing and finance.
 With this, Foothold could demonstrate its holistic approach — in an animation, for instance — as well as tailor communications to talk to specific audiences and issues.

 It was more than a logo; it was an uplifting symbol of support designed around an individual’s needs.

-We mixed a vibrant colour palette that’d flex to different moods and purposes, and also capture the rational and emotional sides of the brand.
-For the leading primary colour we chose a calm, refreshing teal that would chime with aspects of wellbeing and innovation.
+We mixed a vibrant colour palette that would flex to different moods and purposes, and also capture the rational and emotional sides of the brand.
+For the leading primary colour we chose a calm, refreshing teal that chimed with aspects of wellbeing and innovation.

 Other elements of the visual identity fell into place.
 A friendly, modern and accessible typography — web-safe and easily readable.
 Supporting illustrations that evoked engineering precision while at the same time a warmth and sense of freedom.
 And guidance to help build a library of images showing the human connections in people’s lives; connections Foothold could help to enrich.

 These visual tools, along with our writing guidance, would help the team to tell stories of a personal world that a group of serious professionals could relate to.

 TESTING THE THEORY

 Of course, that was the theory, albeit a theory based on months of research-based development.
 Even so, we needed to test it out on the people for whom Foothold mattered the most.

 Firstly we presented the identity to the board of trustees, some of whom had been involved in the process earlier on.
 It was vital they understood our intentions and process, and saw the value in the charity’s investment.
 Overall, they felt reassured and enthused.
 They liked the fact the brand was “versatile” and that the team could make it their own.